-Documented achievements must be completed by October 25, 2017.
+To be considered for the 2018 award cycle, documented achievements must be completed by September 1, 2018.
 We cannot judge entries that are planned or in pilot stage.
+Entries turned in after that date will be included in the 2019 award cycle.

 When submitting, limit the number of people and organizations cited to eight.
 (This includes the names of people and departments involved with the project.)
 We will use the names as they appear on the entry form for the digital certificates.
 We understand that there may be more than eight people involved in the project, so feel free to share the award and recognize those individuals internally within your organization.